The park is having a makeover but we are still open!

 Footpaths around a significant area of the Dinosaurs and Tidal Lakes (point 10 on map): Closed for 7 months.
 End of June 2025 to December 2025.
 There will still be access from Crystal Palace Station through to Penge Gate

 Thicket Road Gate pedestrian entrance (point C on map): Closed for 7 months.
-End of June 2025 to December 2025.
+11 July 2025 to December 2025.
 Please use Penge Gate as your nearest alternative

 Sydenham Gate pedestrian entrance (point E on map): Closed for 5 months.
 30 May 2025 to October 2025.
 Please use Fisherman's Gate or The Vale as your nearest alternatives